SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 This allows a subclass to call the initializer of its superclass as part of the subclass's initializer.

-..
-TR: ParseExpr.cpp as of r14954 has a second form of expr-super where super.init is followed by 'identifier' and 'expr-call-suffix' What is this for?
-What does it mean?

 .. langref-grammar

     expr-super ::= expr-super-method